Wang'an Huazhai

 Wang'an Huazhai Introduction

-Wang-an Flower House Settlement is one of the best-preserved traditional settlements in the Penghu region.
-Over 300 years ago, Han immigrants came to this area, which is surrounded by hills, resembling petals surrounding a flower's center.
-The residents settled and built houses near the flower's center (Mount Zaiwei), thus the name "Flower House."
-After Taiwan's restoration, it was renamed Zhongsha Village due to its central location among the four villages in Wang-an Township.
-Among the ancient houses in the Flower House settlement, the most famous is the "Tseng Family Ancestral House," built with red bricks and featuring famous "Tseng windows."
-This splendid ancestral house is the most well-preserved in the settlement and differs from most ancient houses in Penghu, which are made of coral stone.
-The Tseng Family Ancestral House is built with basalt and has charming scroll-shaped windows filled with a scholarly ambiance.
-Due to years of neglect, descendants of the Tseng family raised funds for its restoration, and it has now become a shared spiritual home and symbol for the Tseng descendants.
+Wang-an Huazhai Settlement is one of the most well-preserved traditional settlements in the Penghu area.
+Over 300 years ago, Han Chinese immigrants settled here, and the surrounding topography is encircled by hills, resembling petals surrounding the heart of a flower.
+The residents cultivated land and built houses near the heart of the flower (at the top of Shan-Zaiwei), thus named "Huazhai."
+After Taiwan's retrocession, it was renamed Zhongsha Village due to its geographical location at the center of the four villages in Wang-an Township.
+Among the ancient houses in Huazhai, the most famous is the "Zeng Family Ancestral House," built with red bricks and featuring "Zeng-style" windows.
+This magnificent ancestral house is the most well-preserved in the settlement, unlike most ancient houses in Penghu which are built with coral rocks.
+The Zeng Family Ancestral House is constructed with basalt, and its front windows are styled like scrolls, exuding a scholarly atmosphere.
+Due to the neglect of the old house over the years, descendants of the Zeng family pooled their resources for repairs, and it has now become a shared spiritual home and symbol for descendants of the Zeng family.

 Recommended Hotel Bookings